 As soon as we had booked our flights to Australia, I got online to check out where the nearest parkruns were.
 I found that there was a parkrun at Gosling Creek in Orange, just a couple of miles away from where my brother lives.
 Just two weeks before we were due to arrive in Australia, a new parkrun was starting in North Wollongong, which is near to where my sister lives.
-Sadly, there are no parkruns in Hong Kong (yet – see this page where someone is trying to set one up), so we knew we’d have to miss one run whilst away.
+Sadly, there are no parkruns in Hong Kong (yet), so we knew we’d have to miss one run whilst away.

 The first parkrun that Stuart and I did was run #3 at North Wollongong parkrun.
 It seems as though there has been some disagreement with the local council about parking, so the start of this run has changed from being in Wollongong to being at Fairy Meadow.
 This is a shame as there are no facilities there, whereas there are lots of cafes and coffee shops in Wollongong.

 It is an out and back course, starting in a small park before heading off on a sandy path.
 It’s an interesting route with a little uphill, a boardwalk section and a section on grass.
 It is picturesque and not too busy.
 Also, it starts at 8am, which is earlier in the UK, but not as early as parkruns in Queensland which usually start at 7am!

 The original plan had been for Stuart to run with M in her ‘new’ running buggy.
 However, my sister and her husband decided not to run, so M was able to wait with them whilst Stu and I ran.

 I always perceive Australia to be a very sporty country, so I was surprised at how few competitive runners were taking part.
 More people were jog/walking with quite a few children.
 I think it’s great that it’s such an inclusive event.
 It might be because the weather was quite warm, which made the conditions challenging.
 Maybe the speedier runners are out earlier?